SEIDO-CLOUD/WebApiTemplate_branches/readme-azure1.txt

     Use Azure Data Studio to execute SQL script DbContext/SqlScripts/clearDatabaseAzure.sql on the database zooefc

-Run Application locally using Azure SQL Server and Azure KeyVault
+Run AppWebApi locally using Azure SQL Server and Azure KeyVault
 -----------------------------------------------------------------
-11. Run AppGoodFriendsWebApi with or without debugger Without debugger: Open a Terminal in folder AppGoodFriendsWebApi run: dotnet run -lp https
+11. Run AppWebApi with or without debugger
+   Without debugger: Open a Terminal in folder AppWebApi run: dotnet run -lp https

    open url: https://localhost:7066/swagger